Mother eating one meal a day so children don’t starve hospitalised with malnutrition

 They all cuddled up in bed together at night to keep warm - with the family relying on neighbours to heat up food.

-In desperation, Ms Thompson said she took the family TV and her daughter’s smart TV she was given for her birthday to Cash Converters to buy some food.
+In desperation, Ms Thomson said she took the family TV and her daughter’s smart TV she was given for her birthday to Cash Converters to buy some food.

 All the money goes on food, topped up with food bank supplies, but it still leaves her living on one meal a day so her children don’t starve.